 Interest on debt investments is accrued and included in income based on contractual rates applied to principal amounts outstanding.
 Interest income is determined using a method that results in a level rate of return on principal amounts outstanding.
 Generally, when a debt investment becomes 90 days or more past due, or if the Company otherwise does not expect to receive interest and principal repayments, the debt investment is placed on non-accrual status and the recognition of interest income may be discontinued.
 Interest payments received on non-accrual debt investments may be recognized as income, on a cash basis, or applied to principal depending upon management's judgment at the time the debt investment is placed on non-accrual status.
+As of December 31, 2021, there was one investment on non-accrual status with a cost of \$11.5 million and a fair value of \$6.9 million.
 As of December 31, 2020, there were two investments on non-accrual status with a cost of \$13.9 million and a fair value of \$8.8 million.
-As of December 31, 2019, there were two investments on non-accrual status with a cost of \$5.7 million and a fair value of \$2.0 million.
+For the year ended December 31, 2021, the Company recognized, as interest income, payments of \$1.3 million received from two portfolio companies whose debt investments were on non-accrual status.
 For the year ended December 31, 2020, the Company recognized, as interest income, payments of \$0.03 million received from one portfolio company whose debt investment was on non-accrual status.
-For the years ended December 31, 2019 and 2018, the Company did not recognize any interest income from debt investments on non-accrual status.
+For the year ended December 31, 2019, the Company did not recognize any interest income from debt investments on non-accrual status.